BrettKessler/DesMoinesActivities/README.md

    cp .env.example .env
    ```

-4. Update the `.env` file with your MongoDB connection string and ChatGPT API key.
+4. Update the `.env` file with your MongoDB connection string and all required API keys (ChatGPT, Ticketmaster, OpenWeather, and Google Gemini AI).

 5. Start the development server:
    ```